 At Yale Law School, Mr. Loewenson was a Note Editor of the Yale Law Journal, and at Princeton, he was the Editorial Chairman of the Daily Princetonian.
 Mr. Loewenson was a Fulbright Scholar and was a visiting scholar at the Stockholm International Peace Research Institute in Stockholm, Sweden.

 After serving as a law clerk for the Honorable Frank M. Coffin of the U.S. Court of Appeals for the First Circuit, he served for a year on the National Legal Staff of the American Civil Liberties Union in New York City as the Karpatkin Fellow.

-Carl Loewenson is recommended by Chambers USA (2013–2016), Legal 500 US (2012–2016), Best Lawyers in America (2006–2015), Benchmark Litigation 2010, and has been selected for inclusion in New York Super Lawyers (2006–2013).
+Carl Loewenson is recommended by Chambers USA (2013–2018), Best Lawyers in America (2006–2018), Legal 500 US (2012–2017), Benchmark Litigation 2010, and has been selected for inclusion in New York Super Lawyers (2006–2017).
 Additionally, he was recognized by 2015 Best Lawyers as a New York City Litigation - Regulatory Enforcement (SEC, Telecom, Energy) “Lawyer of the Year.”

 “Very savvy, sophisticated and successful corporate advocate" who is "extremely pragmatic and intelligent, with excellent judgment.”
 (Chambers USA 2016)

 “Acclaimed for his ‘very experienced and calm’ approach to handling white-collar criminal defense litigation and investigations.”
 (Chambers USA 2013)

 “Very specific on technical details,” and “experienced in dealing with both government agencies and private parties.”
 (Legal 500 US 2013)

-©1996-2016 Morrison & Foerster LLP.
+©1996-2018 Morrison & Foerster LLP.
 All rights reserved.